A Conversation with the Author

 Not this one.

-Getting back to Death in Auvers, I was surprised by the dramatic appearance of Kurt Cobain in the “Vincent & Me” narrative.
+Getting back to the nonfiction book, I was surprised by the dramatic appearance of Kurt Cobain in the “Vincent & Me” narrative.
 So bizarre.
 So sad.
 And so ironic!

 I agonized long and hard over whether or not to include that episode.
 It’s a subject I usually go to great lengths to avoid.
 But I finally decided it was vital to the story -- or at least vital to my motivations in the story.